cgneo/CarbonTracker/reports/WeeklyReport6.md

 # Zhihui Li
 This week, I fixed the console program bug and now the TCPserver server has been fully implemented.
 I worked with UI team to integrate the TCPclient with the existing UI.

+Next week, I will create the console version of client TCPserver and help merge  them with the UI.